-IMPORTANT: A copy of the U.S. Corporation Income Tax Return Form 1120, 1120C, 1120S, 1065 or 990 or other applicable federal form must be attached to the PA Corporate Tax Report.
-This is in addition to any requirement to supply a copy of the Federal Tax Return with any other filing.
+IMPORTANT: A copy of the federal income tax return - Form 1120, 1120C, 1120S, 1065, 990 or other applicable federal form must be attached to the PA Corporate Tax Report.
+This is in addition to any requirement to supply a copy of the federal Tax Return with any other filing.

-LLC's that are disregarded entities must attach a pro forma federal return.
-If the single member of the LLC is a corporation, for Federal Income Tax purposes, the LLC shall attach a pro forma separate company federal Form 1120.
-If the single member of the LLC is a partnership for Federal Income Tax purposes, the LLC shall attach a pro forma separate company federal Form 1065.
-If the single member of the LLC is an individual the LLC shall attach a copy of Schedule C,

-Schedule E or Schedule F of federal Form 1040 along with PA Schedules L, M-1, and M-2 (REV-860) and Schedule X (REV-798).
+An LLC that is a disregarded entity must attach a pro forma federal return.
+If the single member of the LLC is a corporation for federal income tax purposes, the LLC shall attach a pro forma separate company federal Form 1120.
+If the single member of the LLC is a partnership for federal income tax purposes, the LLC shall attach a pro forma separate company federal Form 1065.
+If the single member of the LLC is an individual the LLC shall attach a copy of Schedule C, E or F of federal Form 1040 along with PA Schedules L, M-1 and M-2 (REV-860) and Schedule X (REV-798).

 Pennsylvania does not allow consolidated filing of corporate tax reports.
-In the case of a corporation participating in the filing of a consolidated return to the Federal Government, it will be necessary to include the following:
+A corporation filing a consolidated return to the federal government must include the following:

-- Separate Company income statement reflecting taxable income which would have been returned to and ascertained by the Federal Government, if a separate return had been made to the Federal Government. - Separate Company balance sheet reflecting financial position of the taxpayer at the beginning and end of the taxable period, if separate return had been made to the Federal Government.
+- Separate company income statement reflecting taxable income that would have been returned to and ascertained by the federal government, if a separate return had been made to the federal government. - Separate company balance sheet reflecting financial position of the taxpayer at the beginning and end of the taxable period, if separate return had been made to the federal government.
 A corporation with subsidiaries also must include a consolidated balance sheet. - Schedules reflected on the federal Form 1120 or 1120S on a separate company basis, including a schedule of taxes expensed.

-IMPORTANT: Failure to submit a properly completed signed report may result in the imposition of late filing penalties and/or estimated settlements (Refer to Corporation Tax Bulletin No.121, REV-721).
+IMPORTANT: Failure to submit a properly completed and signed report may result in the imposition of late filing penalties and/or estimated assessments.